 “I got a lot of deeply moving, personal stories from people… It was amazing the ripple effect that I realized you could have by making a piece of art.”

 Within Canada’s film, theatre and television circles, Matthew Edison is one of the most respected actors and writers working today.
-He’s starred in stage productions across North America, including Amadeus, Proof and The Real Thing.
+He’s starred in stage productions across North America, including The Real Thing, Proof and Amadeus (for which he won the inaugural BirdLand Theatre Young Actor Award in 2003).
 His film credits include Harriet the Spy 2 for Disney and Flash of Genius for Universal Pictures.
 As a writer, he won rave reviews for his play The Domino Heart and penned the screen adaptation of CBC Television’s Othello.

 I’ve known Matt since he was a teenager, and even then his penchant for creating was abundantly clear.
 We studied acting together under Kickass Canadian Trevor John Leclerc, at Ottawa, Ontario’s Trevor John Studios (TJS), and it was obvious he had a force inside him that was looking for an outlet in any medium available.
 “I paint, I play music, I like cooking, I love carpentry,” says Matt, who is also guitarist and lead singer for the Toronto-based band No City Fun.
 “I like making things, is the way I look at it.”
 (That trait may run in his genes; Matt is the great-great-great-grand-nephew of Thomas Edison.)